 - What is your facial expression like?

 - How do you interact with people?

 - What kinds of activities do you do?

+- How does your body feel?

+- What kinds of thoughts do you have?

+- Which emotions do you experience?

 - What do you notice about your behaviours in your highs and lows of the wave? - How does it affect others? - How can you get back to a high when you are feeling low?